About the Natural Heritage Committee

 Rana Creek Ranch

-The Wildlands Conservancy (TWC) is very close to acquiring the funds to purchase the Rana Creek Ranch in Carmel Valley.
+The Wildlands Conservancy (TWC) has purchased the Rana Creek Ranch in Carmel Valley.
 The ranch is located in upper Carmel Valley between the Salinas Valley and the Santa Lucia Range with 12,422 contiguous acres ranging from 900 to 3,400 feet in altitude.
 The property features numerous springs, seasonal creeks, and wetlands in addition to extensive oak woodlands and native grasslands.
 The ranch supports populations of the federal and state-listed California red-legged frog and California tiger salamander.
 Rana and Agua Mala Creeks provide potential habitat for re-establishing federally protected South-Central California Coast steelhead in the upper Carmel River.
 The ranch also provides a key wildlife corridor between the Salinas Valley and Los Padres National Forest.

 Numerous wells and developed springs throughout the property supply water to water tanks and cattle troughs.
 The ranch currently carries approximately 160 calf/cow pairs.
 The entire ranch is enrolled in an Agricultural Preserve/Williamson Act contract.
 The property offers over 16 miles of trails and roads suitable for hiking and horseback riding.
 Carmel Valley Road provides direct access to the ranch at its southwest boundary.
 TWC intends to develop access to the northeastern portion of the property directly